 3:00 – 4:00 Pool Time / Free time / Flexible dismissal – Again, we encourage the kids to stop their rehearsing work and relax, either in the in-ground pool (with a Red Cross certified lifeguard on duty at all times) or on the playgrounds.
 If they prefer, campers can be picked up at any time during this last hour.

 TASM tries to keep its tuition costs as low as possible, while still providing a high quality theatre experience for the campers.
 We focus on providing a fun and fulfilling creative process, rehearsal, and performance during each session.
 To accomplish this, tuition covers all instruction and direction during the camp day, and involvement in the performances.
 It also helps to defray the costs of building sets, buying costume pieces, and occasionally renting additional lighting or other equipment for the shows.
 (Now and then a camper will help out by shopping for a particular costume piece, and we will of course reimburse costs if the camper chooses not to keep what they bought.)
-During the camp day, we have an optional lunch program not included in tuition, but all campers have access to spring water, juice, and periodic snacks provided as treats.
+During the camp day, we have an optional lunch program not included in tuition, but but periodic snacks are provided as treats.
 Like the lunch program, the TASM t-shirts are an optional add-on for those who would like to purchase them.
 We have found that most families prefer to have the lunch and t-shirts available as a la carte options, rather than having them built into the base tuition price.
-Finally, each camper will receive up to 10 complimentary tickets to the performances – to be used for family members – and will also get a DVD copy of the show.
+Finally, each camper gets access (free of charge) to photos of their performance as well as an edited video of the show, which can be downloaded at will.

-TASM teams up with local restaurants to offer lunch to interested campers for an additional fee.
-Each day a different lunch will be provided, ranging from pizza to sub sandwiches to salads.
+TASM teams up with a local restaurant to offer lunch to interested campers for an additional fee.
+Each day a different lunch will be provided, ranging from pasta to sub sandwiches to salads.
 Campers may sign up for the whole session of lunch, or just a few days, as they prefer.
-Orders will be confirmed each preceding day, and the fee must be paid up front.
+Orders are placed prior to the camp session, and the fee must be paid up front.
 The menu and price will be offered to registered campers at the beginning of the summer.

 Tickets are available to the public, family and friends of performers at the door for a a voluntary donation.
 For audience members who are not immediate family members of the cast & crew, we suggest a minimum donation of $7.
 We recommend that family consider their camper’s tuition payment as their ticket donation!
 We do advertise the shows, and they are often very well attended, so arriving early to get good seats is recommended.